-As an INFJ personality, sometimes I feel like an inharmonious fusion of opposites.
+As an INFJ, one of the 16 Myers-Briggs personality types, sometimes I feel like an inharmonious fusion of opposites.
 I’m equal parts prone to rationality and emotion but not planted solidly in either one.
 INFJs are often seen as contradictory in their qualities, and I can assure you, as someone who is a living, breathing specimen of one, we feel contradictory as well.

 Curious Traits of the INFJ Personality

 If my life had a soundtrack, it would be a haunting, pensive classical piece, like something from The Crown.
 I often listen to such music when driving, coasting down empty streets, flitting past darkened houses.
 This background music feels eerily appropriate.

 Music like this does not make me sad.
 Rather, it makes me behave in a more purposeful, profound manner.
 Things suddenly have more weight to them — and not an icky, burdensome weight, rather, a solid sense of meaning.

 Sometimes I’ll be driving home, suspended in thought, my eyes wide, my expression sober, synchronized to the gloomy, tension-filled striking of piano keys against the background of a quiet orchestra.

 And I’ll think: Everything means something.
 Suddenly I’m wetly blinking, my nose burning, my eyes glazed in a film of tears.